Hydrogen cyanide: Odor

 About half of people are unable to detect the odor of hydrogen cyanide owing to a recessive genetic trait.
 For those that can detect it, the odor has been described as bitter almond-like.

 Chemical properties

 Hydrogen cyanide is weakly acidic with a pK_{a} of 9.2.
 It partially ionizes in water to give the cyanide anion, CN−.
 HCN forms hydrogen bonds with its conjugate base, species such as (CN-)(HCN)_{n}.

-Hydrogen cyanide reacts with alkenes to give nitriles.
+In one of its principal uses, HCN reacts with alkenes to give nitriles.
 The conversion, which is called hydrocyanation, employs nickel complexes as catalysts.